MuckyTaters/MuckyVision3/README.md

 for both Linux and Windows (MinGW).

-For the other demos (ImageManTest, ConsoleTest, FancyConsoleTest and GameAudioTest) replace all references to 'GameEng' below with the respective demo name, including where it is part of a larger word.
+For the other demos (ImageManTest, ConsoleTest, FancyConsoleTest and GameAudioTest, etc.) replace all references to 'GameEng' below with the respective demo name, including where it is part of a larger word.
 Hence 'makefile_GameEngTest_linux' becomes 'makefile_ImageManTest_linux'
 or 'makefile_FancyConsole_linux' or whatever.
 Note that lines numbers in